 1.12.1 Possible reasons for Study 3 deviation

 Notably, we do not replicate the effect of gender on the choice to practice problems in Study 3.
 Although we cannot be completely certain what may be underlying our inability to replicate the effect from the previous studies, we describe a few possible explanations here.
 First, Studies 1 and 2 measured the decision to complete practice problems after participants chose to compete, while Study 3 measured the decision to practice problems before the decision to compete, as necessitated by the main manipulation within the study.
 Thus, the differences in the results across studies could be explained by the effects of the decision to compete on the choice to practice that are not captured in Study 3.
+In other words, not knowing they might not have to compete could have reduced motivation to practice.
 There are also fewer participants that are offered the opportunity to practice in Study 3 (N = INSERT) relative to Studies 1 (N = INSERT) and 2 (N = INSERT) by nature of the study design (i.e., manipulating unlimited opportunity to prepare) so Study 3 likely had less power to detect the effect than previous studies.
 Finally, the structure of practicing itself varied across the three studies.
 For instance, Studies 1 and 2 did not offer participants the opportunity to study multiplication tables as a separate decision from the choice to practice problems, whereas in Study 3, participants were first asked whether they would like to study multiplication tables, then afterwards were asked whether they would like to practice problems.
 Perhaps being asked whether they would like to study before being asked whether they would like to practice problems reduced participants’ interest in completing practice problems.
 Thus, like the gender difference in the choice to compete, it is likely that gender differences in preparation are shaped by context, INSERT BASED ON RESULTS FROM CHAPTER 2: as suggested by the findings in Chapter 2.

 1.12.2 Describing previous literature with similar effects